Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 a Modal app is like a WIMP app with kybd short-cuts and mouse-based control disabled.
 i.e. all critical control is via kybd shortcuts.
 Since it is modal, the number of shortcuts needed per mode is small.
+Since kybd short-cuts have no visual presence, the screens get de-cluttered.

 This app is a source-code navigation/editing app.
 A comparison with your IDE of choice such as XCode, Visual Studio, or Code::Blocks